BinomialLLC/basis_universal/README.md

 make
 ```

-There are two simple encoding/transcoding web demos, located in `webgl/ktx2_encode_test` and `webgl/texture_test`, that show how to use the encoder's and transcoder's Javascript wrapper API's.
+There are two simple encoding/transcoding web demos, located in `webgl/ktx2_encode_test` and `webgl/texture_test`, that show how to use the encoder's and transcoder's Javascript wrapper APIs.

 ----

 Low-level C++ Encoder/Transcoder API Examples
 ---------------------------------------------

-Some simple examples showing how to directly call the C++ encoder and transcoder library API's are in [`example/examples.cpp`](https://github.com/BinomialLLC/basis_universal/blob/master/example/example.cpp).
+Some simple examples showing how to directly call the C++ encoder and transcoder library APIs are in [`example/examples.cpp`](https://github.com/BinomialLLC/basis_universal/blob/master/example/example.cpp).

 ETC1S Texture Video Tips
 ------------------------